-If you submit your application form by email, you must also post a paper copy with your actual handwritten signature along with your completed equal opportunities monitoring form.
-Paper copies may arrive a couple of days after the closing date so long as the electronic version has been received by then.
-The onus is on the candidate to ensure their application is received before the closing date and we will use the time it is received according to Utility Regulator computer systems, not the time sent from a candidate's email account.
+Please submit your application form by email.
+A typed or scanned signature will be accepted.
+Please submit your completed equal opportunities monitoring form in a separate email labelled clearly "Monitoring From" in the subject line.
+The onus is on the candidate to ensure their application is received before the closing date and we will use the time it is received according to the UR computer systems, not the time sent from a candidate's email account.